Angelina Jolie Always ‘Feared’ Brad Pitt Would Go Back To Jennifer Aniston

-Brad Pitt and Jennifer Aniston called it quits in 2005, but Angelina Jolie never stopped worrying about possible reunion.
+Brad Pitt and Jennifer Aniston called it quits in 2005, but Angelina Jolie never stopped worrying about a possible reunion.
 Did Jolie’s jealousy destroy her marriage with the World War Z star?

 According to Hollywood Life, investigative journalist Ian Halperin dropped a major bombshell about Pitt and Jolie’s divorce, claiming that she was constantly worried about Pitt contacting Aniston.
 Halperin is getting ready to release his new documentary about the shocking divorce, titled Broken: The Incredible Story of Brangelina.